-We have audited the accompanying statement of financial position of the Regional Greenhouse Gas Initiative, Inc. (the "Corporation") as of December 31, 2008 and the related statements of activities, functional expenses and cash flows for the year then ended.
+We have audited the accompanying statement of financial position of the Regional Greenhouse Gas Initiative, Inc. (the "Corporation") as of December 31, 2010 and December 31, 2009 and the related statements of activities, functional expenses and cash flows for the years then ended.
 These financial statements are the responsibility of the Corporation's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Regional Greenhouse Gas Initiative, Inc. at December 31, 2008 and the results of its activities, functional expenses and cash flows for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Regional Greenhouse Gas Initiative, Inc. at December 31, 2010 and December 31, 2009 and the results of its activities and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Condon O'Neva Mc Ginty + Donnelly Ut
+Condon O'Mearca McEinty + Donnelly LLP

-Statement of Financial Position December 31, 2008
+Statement of Financial Position